thisisevilevil/evilevil365/_posts/2026-06-07-UsingAutopatch-RingSystem.md

 In the update types section, I recommend disabling feature updates.
 If you enable them here, Autopatch creates a "feature update anchor policy."
 That is an "Immediate Start" policy for the selected version, which can force immediate updates on devices that are not already up-to-date based on the version you specify in the autopatch policy.
 To control feature updates properly, use the Autopatch [multi-phase feature update rollout](https://learn.microsoft.com/en-us/windows/deployment/windows-autopatch/manage/windows-autopatch-windows-feature-update-overview#multi-phase-feature-update).

-Also, do not select Driver Updates if you are already managing driver updates with the OEM's own solution, i.e: Dell Command | Update, HPIA, or Lenovo System Update.
+Also, do not select Driver Updates if you are already managing driver updates with the OEM's own solution, i.e., Dell Command \| Update, HPIA, or Lenovo System Update.

 Click Next again.